 3. Bourbon Is Best

 If you love rye whiskey in your sour, go for it.
 But there’s something about the softer, vanilla and caramel notes of bourbon that just does the drink right.
 “With rye, there’s more spice,” says McCoy.
 “Bourbon has sweeter honey-toned notes, and I think two ounces of that with three-fourths of an ounce citrus and three-fourths of an ounce sweet is the perfect combo.”
-If you do want to add some of that punchy, savory rye spice, he recommends doing one-to-one rye to bourbon.
+If you do want to add some of that punchy, savory rye spice, he recommends using equal parts rye and bourbon.